chiliseed/django-compose-shob/README.md

 # What's included

 By default, `ddc-shob` works with `api` docker compose service, unless another service name is provided.
+This means that if in your docker-compose file, you defined a service named `api`, you can call all commands without providing service name.

 1. `start` - start all docker compose services, with optional build step.
 2. `restart` - restarts all or only one container.